improvein/personal-cryptofolio/README.md

 ## Core principles - where we are different

-* Data availability: export and import your data and allow YOU to be the owner of it
+* **Data availability**: export and import your data and allow YOU to be the owner of it
-* Privacy: no 3rd parties involved for storage of your data
+* **Privacy**: no 3rd parties involved for storage of your data

 ## Features

 * Track several crypto assets (we will add more)
 * Track each asset's transactions by registering your operations (buy or sell)
-* See your portfolio valuation and profit/loss for each asset at the moment
+* See your portfolio valuation and profit/loss (only for each asset at the moment)
-* Online price retrieval from different sources
+* Online price retrieval from different sources:
+  * Binance
+  * Bitfinex
+  * Bitstamp
+  * Kraken
 * Export your entire portfolio in JSON format
 * PIN protection for the app